-- Garnish: Coconut milk, dry shredded coconut, and/or ground peanuts
+- Garnish: dry shredded coconut, and/or ground peanuts

-- Heat water with salt added in a pot over medium-high heat.
+Heat the water with the salt in a pot over medium-high heat.

-- While water is heating: using a coffee grinder, grind the sesame seeds well (to clean out coffee grinder, simply wipe with a dry cloth).
-The ground seeds should become a little oily and almost look like a paste when you're done grinding (about 1 minute).
+While water is heating, use a coffee grinder to grind the sesame seeds well, about 1 minute.
+The ground seeds should become a little oily and almost look like a paste when you're done grinding.
+(To clean out the coffee grinder, simply wipe with a dry cloth.)

-- Using your same grinder again, grind up the nuts to a fine consistency.
-Add to the pot as well and stir.
+Using the same grinder, grind up the nuts to a fine consistency.
+Add to the pot and stir.

-- Optional step: At this point, the pudding can be strained (as they do in Asia) to get rid of the little bits of nut and sesame.
-However, you may omit this step if you wish to keep the added fiber in your diet (and also, this bit of grittiness adds texture to the dessert).
+At this point, the pudding can be strained (as they do in Asia) to get rid of the little bits of nut and sesame.
+However, you may omit this step if you prefer the bit of gritty texture (and wish to keep the added fiber).
 If you do choose to strain the dessert, pour the strained sesame-nut water back into the pot and discard the grounds.

-- With the pudding still placed over medium to low heat, add the sugar, vanilla, coconut cream/milk, and the arrowroot/cornstarch powder dissolved in water.
+With the pudding placed over medium to low heat, add the sugar, vanilla, coconut cream, and the arrowroot powder-water mixture.
 Stir continuously.
 The dessert should thicken within a minute or two.

-- To serve, pour into dessert cups or bowls while still warm and sprinkle with a little dry shredded coconut or some ground peanuts.
+To serve, pour into dessert cups or bowls while still warm and sprinkle with a little dry shredded coconut and/or some ground peanuts.
 An extra swirl of coconut milk can also be added.

-This dessert is normally served warm, but it is also very good served cold on a warm day.
-To store, keep in a covered container in the refrigerator for up to 1 week.
+This dessert is normally served warm, but it is also very good eaten cold on a hot summer day.
+To store, keep the pudding in a covered container in the refrigerator for up to 1 week.
 Reheat before serving.